NicoleJackson89/pp1-dream-wedding/README.md

 ## User Experience

 The target market of this webpage would be all couples who are looking for guidance / assisstance with planning their wedding.
+Couples looking for full-service / partial wedding planning service.

 Users will be looking for clear, easy to read information about what we as a company can offer to their stressfree wedding planning process.
 A photo gallery is provided as users will see this as a reference for the type of service we offer to our clients and previous work we have done.
 Pictures speak a million words in a website like this.

- The webpage is easy to navigate, has a soft color pallette with no over whelming amounts of content to read through.
+ The webpage consists of three pages to seperate the different aspects of the website, with a easy to navigate nav bar at the top of each page, has a soft color pallette with no over whelming amounts of content to read through.
 At first glance the websage offers animation of the logo as well as a beautiful image of a table setting at a wedding we planned.

+ A simple enquire form was added for users to add thier details if they wished to be contacted.
+The business contact details were also included as well as the location if users decided to visit the store.

 ### Color Palette